• Skip to main content

 • Print

-I really think that you can’t go wrong when you take a little time to jazz up a clay pot, add some daisies, and throw in a little bit of love.
+You can’t go wrong when you take a little time to jazz up a clay pot, add some daisies and throw in a bushel of love!
+All you need are a few basic acrylic paints, a pot and saucer (the saucer is optional), and some seeds (or plants if you’re in a real hurry!).

 In order to make these pots, you need some pretty basic materials: